maarten-pennings/howto/ArduinoLibraryNaming/ArduinoLibraryNaming.md

 When a library is installed (via the Arduino Library manager), the IDE creates a directory for that library in `C:\users\<user>\Documents\Arduino\libraries`.

-The directory is a mangeled version of `name`: all spaces are replaced with underscores.
+The directory is a mangled version of `name`: all spaces are replaced with underscores.

 By the way, the name of the directory that stores a library is not relevant; it can be changed to whatever.
 The Arduino build system finds libraries - I believe - via a header file that is included in an (ino) file.